TonySpegel/theme-switch/README.md

   --surface-2-dark: hsla(281deg 60% 15% / 100%);
 }
 ```

-2. Then define a set of css variables for your UI and its default state (this is usually the light theme).
+2. Then define a set of CSS variables for your UI and its default state (this could be your light theme).
-Using an attribute selector like I did is one way when changing the theme programmatically but you are free to use a class instead - see [`ThemeEvent`](#themeevent) for more details.
+Using an attribute selector like I did is one way when changing the theme but you are free to use a class
+instead - see [`ThemeEvent`](#themeevent) for more details.

 ```css
 :root,